Trade Gold Trading

 Day traders use the calculated pivot-points to determine levels of entry, stops & profit taking, by trying to determine where the majority of other oil traders may be doing the same.

-The central point is used to calculate additional levels of support & resistance, below and above central point, respectively, by either subtracting or adding crude crude oil price differentials calculated from previous trading ranges.
+The central point is used to calculate additional levels of support & resistance, below and above central point, respectively, by either subtracting or adding crude oil price differentials calculated from previous trading ranges.

-A pivot & the associated support & resistance levels are often turning points for the direction of crude crude oil price movement in a market.
+A pivot & the associated support & resistance levels are often turning points for the direction of crude oil price movement in a market.

-• In a down oil trend , a pivot point and the support levels may represent a low for crude crude oil price level or a resistance to further decline.
+• In a down oil trend , a pivot point and the support levels may represent a low for crude oil price level or a resistance to further decline.

 The central pivot-point can then be used to calculate the support & resistance levels as follows:

-Pivot points consist of a central point level surrounded by three support levels below it and three resistance levels above it.
+Pivot points consist of a central point level surrounded by three support levels below it and three resistance areas above it.
 These points were originally used by floor traders on equity and futures exchanges because they provided a quick way for those traders to get a general idea of how the oil market was moving during the course of the day using only a few simple calculations.
 However, over time they have also proved exceptionally useful in other markets as well.

-One of the reasons they are now so popular is because they are considered a "leading" (or predictive) indicator rather than a lagging indicator.
+One of the reasons they are now so popular is because they are considered a "leading" (or predictive) technical indicator rather than a lagging indicator.
 All that is required to calculate the pivot points for the upcoming (current) day is the previous day high, low, and close crude oil prices.
 The 24-hour cycle pivot points in this indicator are calculated according to the following formulas:

 The central pivot can then be used to calculate the support & resistance levels as follows: